What is kyphosis?

 Kyphosis can develop after spine surgery has been done to correct other problems.
 This usually occurs when the procedure does not heal as intended.
 For example, a spine fusion may not heal, and the unstable fusion may cause the spine to collapse into kyphosis.
 The ligaments of the spine may not heal strongly enough to support the vertebrae, and a kyphosis develops.
 A second operation might be needed.

 There are cases of kyphosis that are caused by degeneration (wear and tear of the spine).
-Over time, the degenerative process can result in collapse of the intervertebral disc, changes in the shape of the vertebrae, and weakening of the ligaments that support the spine.
+Over time, the degenerative process can result in a collapse of the intervertebral disc, changes in the shape of the vertebrae, and weakening of the ligaments that support the spine.
 This can result in the gradual development of a kyphosis over many years.
 Once the kyphosis begins to form, it gets worse because the imbalance of the forces continually increases the wear and tear.

-Different types of systemic (whole body) diseases can cause a kyphosis to develop over time.
-These conditions include infection in the spine, cancer or tumors that involve the spine, and different types of systemic arthritis.
-These conditions affect the bones and soft tissues of the mid back and may produce kyphosis.
+Different types of systemic (whole-body) diseases can cause a kyphosis to develop over time.
+These conditions include infection in the spine, cancer or tumors that involve the spine and different types of systemic arthritis.
+These conditions affect the bones and soft tissues of the mid-back and may produce kyphosis.
 Children with cancer sometimes need radiation treatment.
 Radiation of the spine in childhood can alter the strength of the spinal vertebrae, leading to kyphosis later in life.

-Symptoms of kyphosis can range from unattractive posture, to pain, to severe problems of pressure on the lungs and abdomen.
+Symptoms of kyphosis can range from unattractive posture to pain, to severe problems of pressure on the lungs and abdomen.
 The pain occurs primarily in the area of the kyphosis.
 A severe curve can also begin to put pressure on the spinal cord and spinal nerve roots, which may cause weakness in the lower extremities.
-Eventually there can be pressure on the lungs and abdomen, affecting breathing and appetite.
+Eventually, there can be pressure on the lungs and abdomen, affecting breathing and appetite.

 Conservative treatments commonly include medications, exercise, and certain types of braces to support the spine.
 Spinal surgery will generally be the last treatment choice due to the risks involved.